rt671/DSA/Recursion.md

 Still choices are associated with recursion.
 Why?
 - The main property of recursion is that it creates separate solution spaces for different calls.
 Can consider them running independently.
   This property primarily helps in cases when there are choices.
-One separate solution/program running for each choice.It's easy to think in terms of recursion because for each choice we call the function as an independent computation happening.
+One separate solution/program running for each choice.
+It's easy to think in terms of recursion because for each choice we call the function as an independent computation happening.
 - Recursion can also be thought of in the form of recurrence relations (choices eventually structure as rec relations too).
 This is when there are no choices, but still recursion can be applied because of dependencies in input. (n obtains values from n-1)

 Any recursion can be done by iterations also.
 Moreover, iterations are better.
 This is because that same property of separate solution spaces, causes a huge time and space complexity while it doesn't in iteration.